dartlib/validations/README.md

 It can be used to validate form information, models or any other class which benefits from validation.

-This module is loosely based on the JSR303 Bean Validation specification.
+This module is loosely based on the [JSR380 Bean Validation specification](https://beanvalidation.org/2.0/spec/).